msharma84/Technical_Concepts/Java.md

     distinctList.forEach(System.out::println);
      ```

-- How do you collect elements from a stream into a Set?
+- How do you collect elements from a stream into a Set

      ```
     List<Integer> integerList = Arrays.asList(1,2,3,4,1,5,6,7,5);